amitofsk/dandy/docs/Dandy.md

 In this section, we demonstrate a widget that is useful when sending analog or pulse width modulated (PWM) signals out of the computer.
 This will allow us to control motors or other actuators that accept an analog voltage.
 <br><br>
 Not all microcontrollers have this feature.
-The Arduino and Cy8cproto can send pulse width modulated (PWM) signals to specific pins.
+The Arduino and PSoC can send pulse width modulated (PWM) signals to specific pins.
 The RPPi does not.
-The Cy8cproto has an internal digital to analog converter on a particular pin.
+The PSoC has an internal digital to analog converter on a particular pin.
 The Arduino and RPi do not have this feature.
 <br><br>
 Therefore, the example section 10.2 is only for option D, the Arduino.
 <br><br>